rkj26/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Hi, there!
-I am Rakshit, 3rd year engineering student!
-I am passionate about machine learning, deep learning and reinforcement learning.
-I have interned at a startup Fifthrow Tech building API clients, automating release process and customer analytics and support.
-In my free time you can find me with a chessboard or on chess.com playing a game of chess, or playing cricket (if there is sunshine and space).
+Hi there, I am Rakshit.
+I am an undergraduate student at Cambridge University.
+I am majoring in Information Engineering.
+I worked as a software intern at Fifthrow Tech in London where I helped to develop and deploy APIs, and built models to analyse customer data and twitter bots.
+I love learning new technologies and have worked on various projects including text generation using LSTMs, creating human like voice using CNNs, and image generation using GANs.
+In my free time I love a game of chess or cooking a good meal.
+(Summarized using GPT3)